kailash-manasarovar/statement/docs/timeline/2024/february.md

 ## Guardia Civil

 - On the same evening, I try to access the Guardia Civil webpage for reporting gender violence and cyber stalking.
 - The page fails to load at every attempt to access it.
-It's not a 404, or any normal error.
-It's a not connected to the internet error, except I am.
+- It's not a 404, or any normal error.
+- It's a *not connected to the internet* error, except I am connected.
-- I literally cannot access any reporting pages on the Guardia Civil website at all.
+- The error only comes up on any page on the Guardia Civil website where I can report a crime.
-- I know now I was blocked from accessing the Guardia Civil's gender violence and cyber stalking reporting line by hackers.
+- I know now I was blocked from accessing the Guardia Civil's gender violence and cyber stalking reporting service by hackers.
-- This happens again when I try to access the European Union's human rights website and report there, after which I'm bombarded with fake account with titles related to "human rights".
+- This happens again when I try to access the [European Union's human rights website](#european-court-of-human-rights) and report there a few days later, after which I'm bombarded with fake account with titles related to "human rights".
-- This may be [a message I sent them](../../content/documents/letters/possible-mail-to-the-GC.pdf) via an email address I found, I'm not sure now but the document I have is dated 20th February 2024.
+- This may be [a message I sent the Guardia Civil that night](../../content/documents/letters/possible-mail-to-the-GC.pdf) via an email address I found; the document I have is dated 20th February 2024.
+- I did send a message to them, but I can see from reading this document that this is a copy of a note from my Mac with more *story*, perhaps a draft I had made before I [published the story in highlights](#publishing-my-story-in-highlights).
+- Again, this reads as yet more consistent reporting on what's been happening to me since I met Domingo Cano in 2014, with many points I have made in this statement reconfirmed.
+- It's startling to realize how little I knew at that time, and more horrifying to realize how *everyone must have known* what was happening to me, including repeated sedated gang-rape and sexual assault in my apartment, live-streamed to the town and beyond.
+- The world must know about this and the frantic efforts from all involved to keep it quiet, to ignore the total destruction of an innocent community of women, girls, children, and babies at the altar of porn.

 ## Policia Nacional